ndexbio/ndexpackagebundler/src/docs/NDEx_Installation_Instructions.rst

 #.
 Changing NDEx web app properties

-   Starting with release 2.4.0, configuration of NDEx Web Application (Web App) has been split into two parts:
+   Starting with release 2.5.0, configuration of NDEx Web Application (Web App) has been split into 3 parts:

    1. ``ndex-webapp-config.js`` under directory ``/opt/ndex/ndex-webapp``
       contains definition of some constants required for network